jasonwalsh/nest-python/README.md

 ## 8. See the app in a mobile format

 In Chrome, right-click the app and select **Inspect**.
-In the Responsive pulldown menu, select another format, such as iPhone 6.
 Click the icon that looks like a phone (**Toggle device toolbar**).
+In the emulated devices menu, select another format, such as iPhone 6.

 ## Companion codelab